 - Complete a Deliverable*: Submit a deliverable (paper, poster, or presentation).

-To receive a “Certificate of Completion,” students must complete the five (5) key pieces of the program, outlined to the left.
+To receive a “Certificate of Completion,” students must complete the five (5) key pieces of the program, outlined above.
 Activities required to receive the student stipend are denoted with a *.

 Student Eligibility: Additional Details

 Graduate, doctoral, and undergraduate (juniors/seniors) students pursuing a degree in a health profession (e.g., public health, nursing, social work) are eligible.

 U.S. citizens, non-citizen U.S. nationals, or foreign nationals holding a visa permitting permanent residence in the United States.
 Note: DACA recipients and international students with work/research/student visas are not eligible to receive federal funding under this award.